free-ran-ue/free-ran-ue.github.io/doc/doc-develop-note/index.md

 > [!Important]
 > Beleive myself that I can do everything.

+## 20250720 UE De-registration Procedure

+I complete the whole process with UE de-registration process.
+It's time to give a great user guide.

+## 20250719 Upgrade go 1.24

+Today I bump the go version from 1.22 to 1.24(1.24.5) and also add the linter ci action in github workflows.

+At github actions, I enable the dependabot for checking go mod deps version.

 ## 20250716 Userspace GTP-U: DOWNLINK & Fix SQN Error

 It is a great day for finishing the full data plane traffic of user space GTP-U. Now, free-ran-ue can establishment a complete control plane message and funtional data plane trasmission.